quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part04_9._Lottery_Sche.md

 }
 ```

-In the example, if process A has a weight of 3121 and runs for some duration, its \(vruntime\) will be updated more slowly compared to process B, which has a default weight of 1024.
+In the example, if process A has a weight of 3121 and runs for some duration, its $vruntime$ will be updated more slowly compared to process B, which has a default weight of 1024.

 x??